Heavy Equipment Operator - Tractor Loader Backhoe (Apprenticeship)

 - Trades & Apprenticeship

-The Heavy Equipment Operator - Tractor Loader Backhoe program is designed to provide the apprentice with the "in-school" theoretical and practical training in heavy equipment operation, designed to complement the "on-the-job" training provided by the employer.
-The apprentice will complete 90 hours of training at in-school with the remaining 150 hours at an actual work site.
+The Heavy Equipment Operator - Tractor Loader Backhoe program is designed to provide the apprentice with the in-school theoretical and practical training in heavy equipment operation and complement the "on-the-job" training provided by the employer.
+The apprentice will complete 90 hours of in-school training with the remaining 150 hours at an actual work site.

 See Apprenticeship - General Information.

 Length: 240-hour Certificate program

 - Prospective students must be registered apprentices with the Ministry of Training, Colleges and Universities (M.T.C.U) and may be required to be a member in good standing of the Ontario College of Trades.

 - Information related to this apprenticeship program may be obtained from the local Apprenticeship and Client Services Office at 519-653-5758 or 1-866-877-0099.

 - Conestoga College delivers the in-school component of this apprenticeship program as required by the Ministry of Training, Colleges and Universities (MTCU).
 In addition, MTCU requires employers to deliver the greater proportion of apprenticeship training on the job.